onlinews/online_ws/docs/Ch_1_GettingStarted.md

 * It interacts well with participant recruitment systems (e.g. SONA, [Testable Minds](https://minds.testable.org/), Mturk or Prolific).

-* It can host experiments created in PsychoPy, jsPsych, or lab.js.
+* It can host experiments created in PsychoPy, jsPsych, or lab.js. [click here for instructions](https://pavlovia.org/docs/experiments/create-jsPsych)

 ### 1.3.1.
 Create a Pavlovia account
 In case you aim at following the subsequent chapters, please register for a [Pavlovia](https://pavlovia.org/) account.
 You should use your ```ox.ac.uk``` email address in order to get access to the *unlimited license*.